 If you have a website enabled for Apple Pay, your developer will place a Pay With Apple Pay button on your checkout page.
 You can also download the Apple Pay digital mark and put it on your website and printed materials.

 Business owners can go to Apple’s Places on Maps website and “claim” their business place.
-Once you do this, your business location will show up on Apple Maps; you can then add an Apple Pay icon to your Apple Maps listing and everywhere else your business shows up across all Apple devices.
+Once you do this, your business location will appear on Apple Maps; you can add an Apple Pay icon to your Apple Maps listing and everywhere your business appears across all Apple devices.

 On its Apple Pay Merchant Supplies page, Apple offers resources to help retailers advertise their Apple Pay acceptance status, including decals and signage.

-Order the Apple Pay glass and register decals kit to display the Apple Pay logo at your place of business on the front window and each cash register.
+Order the Apple Pay glass and register decals kit to display the Apple Pay logo at your business on the front window and at each cash register.
 The kit is free and includes:

-You can also order an Apple Pay Signage Kit that says, “Shop safer with Apple Pay.”
+You can also order an Apple Pay Signage Kit that reads “Shop safer with Apple Pay.”
 This kit is also free and includes:

-If you have a mobile app for your business, add an in-app message sharing that you’re now accepting Apple Pay and giving customers a button to set up Apple Pay on their devices.
+If you have a mobile app for your business, add an in-app message sharing that you’re now accepting Apple Pay and give customers a button to set up Apple Pay on their devices.